-Our School workers are Chris Mason, Sarah Stone, Sophie Tinker (Brighouse based) and Nancy White and Joan Wright (Upper Calder Valley based).
-They are supported by an amazing team of volunteers and the trustees alongside those who donate to and pray for our work.
+Our School workers are Chris Mason (Brighouse based), Robert Fox (Project Manager) and volunteer Joan and Steve Wright (Upper Calder Valley based).
+CICS is the lead organisation within The Partnership, a collaboration of several Christian based organisations and the church across the Borough.
+The workers are supported by an amazing team of volunteers and the trustees alongside those who donate to and pray for our work.

 Meet Chris Mason: